 Ecosystem services, social-ecological systems, watershed management and conservation, land-use change, water resources.

-My work focuses on interdisciplinary, applied, and problem-driven research related to water and watershed policy and management.
-As a geographer and conservation scientist by training, I view social and environmental challenges and solutions as intricately inter-connected and so work with collaborative teams of researchers, community groups, agencies, non-profits, and others to co-produce knowledge with the goal of informing effective and equitable decision making.
-My work broadly focuses on three inter-related themes: 1) illuminating the links between people and the environment through various lenses, including ecosystem services, biocultural restoration of agroecological systems, and inclusive valuation; 2) improving land and water management decisions to account for the multiple ways people use and value these resources, including through links to groundwater dependent ecosystems; and 3) critical evaluation of the social and ecological outcomes of ecosystem services policies and programs, including water funds in Latin America, with the goal of improving program effectiveness and equity.
-In addition to my split appointment with UH Economic Research Organization (Environmental Policy and Planning Group) and the Water Resources Research Center, I am also cooperating faculty with the Department of Geography and Environment, the Department of Natural Resources and Environmental Management, and the Biocultural Initiative of the Pacific.
-I am also a Gund Institute of the Environment affiliate and a research fellow with Fundación Cordillera Tropical, an NGO in Ecuador that I worked with for many years.
+Leah joined UHERO and the Water Resources Research Center in 2017.
+Her work focuses on interdisciplinary, applied, and problem-driven research related to water and watershed policy and management.
+As a geographer and conservation scientist by training, she views social and environmental challenges and solutions as intricately inter-connected and so works with collaborative teams of researchers, community groups, agencies, non-profits, and others to co-produce knowledge with the goal of informing effective and equitable decision making.
+Her work broadly focuses on three inter-related themes: 1) illuminating the links between people and the environment through various lenses, including ecosystem services, biocultural restoration of agroecological systems, and inclusive valuation; 2) improving land and water management decisions to account for the multiple ways people use and value these resources, including through links to groundwater dependent ecosystems; and 3) critical evaluation of the social and ecological outcomes of ecosystem services policies and programs, including water funds in Latin America, with the goal of improving program effectiveness and equity.
+She is also cooperating faculty with the Department of Geography and Environment, the Department of Natural Resources and Environmental Management, and the Biocultural Initiative of the Pacific at the University of Hawaiʻi at Mānoa, as well as an affiliate with the Gund Institute for Environment and a research fellow with Fundación Cordillera Tropical, an NGO in Ecuador that she worked with for many years.

-2020-2022 University of Hawai’i Sea Grant College Program.
-“Enhancing social-ecological resilience and ecosystem services through restoration of coastal agroforestry systems.”
-(Principal Investigator)
+2020-2022 University of Hawaiʻi Sea Grant College Program.
+Enhancing social-ecological resilience and ecosystem services through restoration of coastal agroforestry systems.
+Principal Investigator.

-2018-2020 U.S. Department Of Agriculture – Natural Resources Conservation Service (NRCS).
-Conservation Innovation Grant.
-“Restoring ecosystem services and biodiversity through cost-effective and resilient agroforestry systems” (Principal Investigator).
+2018-2020 U.S. Department of Agriculture – Natural Resources Conservation Service (NRCS), Conservation Innovation Grant: Restoring ecosystem services and biodiversity through cost-effective and resilient agroforestry systems.
+Principal Investigator.

-2018-2019 College of Social Sciences Research Support Award.
-“Restoring biodiversity and ecosystem services through cost-effective and resilient agroforestry systems.”
-(Principal Investigator).
+2018-2019 College of Social Sciences Research Support Award: Restoring biodiversity and ecosystem services through cost-effective and resilient agroforestry systems.
+Principal Investigator.

-2018 – 2019 Department of Water Supply, Hawai’i Island.
-“Spatial prioritization of investments in watershed protection for cost-effective groundwater recharge benefits” (Principal Investigator).
+2018 – 2019 Department of Water Supply, Hawaiʻi Island: Spatial prioritization of investments in watershed protection for cost-effective groundwater recharge benefits.
+Principal Investigator.

-2016-2019 Belmont Forum Mountains as Sentinels of Change “ClimateWise: Climate-Smart Watershed Investments in the Montane Tropics of South America.”
-(Senior Personnel)
+2016-2019 Belmont Forum Mountains as Sentinels of Change “ClimateWIse: Climate-Smart Watershed Investments in the Montane Tropics of South America.”
+Senior Personnel.

-2009-2010 Fulbright Scholarship to Ecuador
+2009-2010 Fulbright Fellowship to Ecuador

 2003-2004 Rotary Ambassadorial Scholarship to New Zealand